yy7-f/Stable-Diffusion-text-to-image/README.md

 # Stable-Diffusion-text-to-image

-Created images from text using a pre-trained model (Stable Diffusion v2) on Huggingface.
+Created images from text using a pre-trained stable diffusion model (Stable Diffusion v2) on Huggingface.